CodeDevAM/BTree/README.md

 ```

-If the items shall be stored with a dedicated key or the type of the item does not implement `IComparable<T>` then you could wrap it with simple struct.
+If the items shall be stored with a dedicated key or the type of the item does not implement `IComparable<T>` then you could wrap it within a simple struct.
 The following example illustrates how to store some strings with associated integer keys.

 ```CSharp
 // Wrap the string value as an key value pair called Item